sparkflows/sparkflows-docs/docs/aws/admin-guide/cloudwatch.rst

 CloudWatch can be used to view the Logs.

-Below are the detailed steps for installing Fire Insights on EMR:
+Below are the detailed steps for viewing CloudWatch Logs:

 - Login to AWS Console
 - Go to Amazon Elastic Container Service